 Available in vibrant blue and purple editions in addition to the more subdued black, the Maxi-Cos Mico AP is very pleasing to the eye and makes an immediate impression.
 Inspired by bohemian handcrafted items and patterns, this is a very good-looking unit for a low price.

-Although cute, comfortable and practical, there are few areas where the Mico AP lets itself down – The fabric, although nice, isn’t very breathable which will lead to a sweaty and possibly uncomfortable baby.
+Although cute, comfortable, and practical, there are a few areas where the Mico AP lets itself down – The fabric, although nice, isn’t very breathable which will lead to a sweaty and possibly uncomfortable baby.